Employment

 a.
 Salary

-The UAE Labour Law does not provide for a minimum wage.
 In general, the remuneration is divided into basic salary and various allowances.

 b.
 Working Hours